gomexvato/masasha/README.md

 git
 ```

-It seems like a lot of stuff, but all of this is only needed once
+It seems like a lot of stuff, but all of this is only needed once.

 ## 🦸 coolness

-It might be helpful for you to keep track of your things and to organize them
+It might be helpful for you to keep track of your things and to organize them.

 ## 🚀 possibilities